llambiel/letsecureme/post.md

 meta_desc: State of the art of a secure web deployment using Let's Encrypt & Nginx
 ---

-This blog details the steps to get the best rating (A+) on the popular [Qualys SSL](https://www.ssllabs.com/ssltest/) and securityheaders.io [securityheaders.io] analysers, using an automated Let's Encrypt certificate.
-All backed by Nginx, our webserver of choice.
+In this article, we will detail all the steps to get the best rating (A+) on the popular [Qualys SSL](https://www.ssllabs.com/ssltest/) and securityheaders.io [securityheaders.io] analysers using an automated Let's Encrypt certificate.
+All backed by Nginx, our open source webserver of choice.

 ## Let's Encrypt overview